TamasKn/kraken2-guide/index.md

     `-x`: Kraken2 script file

-    `-t`: Your CPU threads, if not sure, use `8`
+    `-t`: Your CPU threads, if not sure, set to `8`

-    - Optionally `-k` flag can be used to set the K-mer length that used to build the kraken database, if not set, it uses `35` as default.
+    - Optionally `-k` flag can be used to set the K-mer length that used to build the kraken database, if not set either, it uses `35` as default in Kraken2 and Bracken.
-    - In practice, several builds can be created with different K-mer options for various project requirements, for example: `15, 35, 50, 75, 100, etc`.
+    - In practice, several builds can be created with different K-mer options for various project requirements, for example: `15, 30, 50, 75, 100, etc`.

 ### **4. Run Bracken**
 - Generate the bracken report files for visualizations.

     ```bash
-  bracken -d <kraken2_silva> \
+  bracken -d </path/to/kraken2_silva> \
   -i <kraken2_report_file> \
   -o bracken_report.bracken \
   -t <THRESHOLD> \